khaister/khaister/README.md

 ### Hi there 👋

 I'm a remote-only software developer based in the sunny Southern California.
-Check out my resume: [resume.pdf](resume.pdf) 📖
+Check out my [resume.pdf](resume.pdf) 📖

 - 🔭 I’m currently working on building the backend service for managing prescription and related data for blinkhealth.com
 - 🌱 I’m currently learning for AWS Cert